 This is a short video from one of our Elephant encounters and shows what you can do in Mana Pools National Park.

 You need to understand that you intrude when you approach an animal.
 You need to stay as a single unit and not try to get that special shot.
 This elephant was relaxed when we stopped the vehicle.
 Still we couldn’t say how it would react if we broke the shape of the vehicle.
 That meant we had to take turns to photo this magnificent bull.
 We also had to be sensible to not break the silouette of the vehicle.

 We had more action in camp during the nights this year.
 An elephant wandered into camp during the safari siesta one day.
 I had watched a herd of elephants for 20 minutes, but once I moved off one of the females walked straight into camp.
 She was a little cheeky making a mock charge when she got spooked.

-The nights are also interesting
+The nights are also interesting on safari

 Each night we had Spotted Hyenas in camp.
 I suppose we even had that last year, but this time they were calling and I had to record the sound one night.